-TESTING FOR AUDITORY PROCESSING DISORDER (APD)
+TESTING FOR AUDITORY PROCESSING DISORDER

 The ability to process sound is fundamental to speech, hearing, and communications.
 Auditory Processing Disorder (APD) is when the ear functions perfectly, and the patient is able to hear sounds well, but is unable to quickly or accurately distinguish between sounds.
-In other words, ADP is not a problem with hearing, but an issue with listening to and comprehending sounds.
+In other words, APD is not a problem with hearing, but an issue with listening to and comprehending sounds.
 People with APD can have difficulty differentiating between words that sound similar, which often leads people to think they have a hearing problem.

-While the exact cause of APD is still unknown, researchers have noted possible links between ADP and premature births, head injuries, or recurring ear infections.
+While the exact cause of APD is still unknown, researchers have noted possible links between APD and premature births, head injuries, or recurring ear infections.
 Research is also investigating links to autism spectrum disorder, non-verbal learning disabilities, dyslexia, delayed language problems, and other health challenges.

 Symptoms of APD

 - Seem like they have hearing loss even if their hearing is normal

 - Have difficulty with reading and spelling in spite of high intelligence